- GENERAL INFORMATION

 B. PUBLICATIONS (Books & Magazines)

-Each college may sponsor one designated arts and/or literary magazine that can receive up to $2,200 per year on an ongoing basis.
-Colleges may also provide start-up funding for additional magazines or publications in the form of a one-time grant of up to $1,200.
+Each college may sponsor one designated arts and/or literary magazine that can receive up to $1,200 per year on an ongoing basis.
+Colleges may also provide start-up funding for additional magazines or publications in the form of a one-time grant of up to $500.
 The value of the publication for showcasing literature or the arts must be clear.
 Yearbooks or facebooks are not eligible.
 Old publications recycled under new names or publications that do not enhance the arts are not eligible.
 The number of copies allowed for any publication may not exceed 300.
-A print budget, with all publication costs detailed, must be included as part of the application.
+A print budget, with all publication costs and number of copies detailed must be included as part of the application.

 Handmade and self-published books that showcase literature or the arts are also eligible for one-time support of up to $500.
 Preference will be given to collaborative projects and books that feature the work of two or more contributors.
 The number of copies allowed for any book may not exceed 300.